-TAFAAAG15U Optional course: Africa and Globalisation: Linking and Delinking Practices in Perspective
+TAFAAAG15U Thematic course: Africa and Globalisation: Linking and Delinking Practices in Perspective

 MA programme in African Studies

-- Critically discuss globalisation implications in Africa and the role African actors and institutions play in linking up or delinking from globalisation.
+- Globalisation’s implications in Africa and the role African actors and institutions play in linking up or delinking from globalisation.

-- Globalisation related to utilization of natural resources linked to discussion about cost/benefit sharing, conflicts related to scarcity and abundance etc.
+- Globalisation’s relationship to the utilization of natural resources with respect to cost/benefit sharing, conflicts related to scarcity and abundance etc.

-- Debating globalisation in Africa – related to the role of state, market and civil society.
+- Globalisation with respect to the role of state, market and civil society in Africa

-- Discuss globalisation linked to debates about decolonisation of Africa and African values
+- Globalisation in relation to debates about decolonisation of Africa and African values

 The aim is for the student to acquire the following qualifications:

 - Ability to select a relevant sub-topic within the overall focus area of globalisation.
 The sub-topic should be geared towards specific conditions related to Africa.

 - Ability to independently and critically select relevant literature on the sub-topic related to globalisation

 - Ability to independently and critically analyse the sub-topic